Federal court blocks Biden’s transgender mandate on religious hospitals, doctors

 “As I read the judicial tea leaves, I don’t think either side is going to get an outright victory in these cases.
 We will continue to see … a victory for one side in one case and a victory for the other side in the next.
 That will likely continue until both sides on these culture war issues can come together to reach a legislative solution,” he said.

-There’s also a case out of New York awaiting review from the high court that grapples with religious employers and whether the state can require them to provide insurance coverage for employees that includes abortion, according to Douglas Laycock, a professor at the University of Virginia Law School.
+There’s also a case out of New York awaiting review from the high court that grapples with religious employers and whether the state can require them to provide their employees insurance coverage that includes abortion, said Douglas Laycock, a professor at the University of Virginia Law School.

-Like the transgender case, it is undetermined whether the court will agree to hear the matter.
+Like the transgender case, the court hasn’t said whether it will agree to hear the matter.

 “There is a steady trickle of these kinds of cases,” Mr. Laycock said.